webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 Prop drilling is a concept in React where data is being pass down from parent component down to its children which is necessary.
 However the deeper the data pass down in the component hierachy the less performant and harder it is to maintain the code.

 Solution
-Using context / Provider or a state management tool like Redux to avoid excessive prop drilling.
+**Using context / Provider or a state management tool like Redux to avoid excessive prop drilling.**

 ### Ineffiecent State Management
 Problem
 Storing state in the wrong place or excessive use of state management libraries can also lead to performance problems.

 Solution
-Know and understand how much state management / context you should use base on your circumstance.
-Because having no state management and having too much state management are both sides of the extreme that can cause app inefficienies
+**Know and understand how much state management / context you should use based on your circumstance.** Because having no state management and having too much state management are both sides of the extreme that can cause app inefficienies.

 ## Loading Performance
 ### Large Initial Loads